dasch-swiss/dsp-tools/docs/developers/git-submodules.md

-## Renaming a parent directory of the submodule
+## Renaming a Parent Directory of the Submodule

 Renaming a parent directory of the submodule should be done with `git mv old-name new-name`, so that git won't be confused that the path to the submodule changed.
 If this doesn't help, it might be necessary to manually modify